All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 (left) Archaeological Museum of Lipari: a block of obsidian, a volcanic glass; (right) Archaeological Museum of Milazzo: pieces of obsidian with sharp edges

 The volcanic features of Sicily were not without some beneficial aspects for its first inhabitants.
 Volcanic ashes significantly increased the fertility of the soil and lava eruptions could lead to the creation of obsidian, a sort of hard glass, which fractured into pieces with sharp edges.
 Before the development of metallurgy these pieces were used as utensils and as heads for spears and arrows.
 The inhabitants of Lipari where obsidian was mined in ca 6,000 BC could trade it in return for commodities which were not available on their small island.
+You may wish to see blocks of obsidian which were found in Lebanon and Iran.

 When the first human beings settled in Sicily is still a matter of debate.
 Usually this was believed to have occurred in ca 20,000 BC, but new discoveries hint to much earlier periods.
 In the second millennium BC new settlers came from Spain and the Italian peninsula.
 Greek accounts of pre-Hellenic Sicily speak of three distinct ethnic groups: Siculi on the eastern part of the island, Sicani on the central one and Elimi on the western one.